 - Enter your name, email address, and the password you'll use to log into your site.
 If you already have a Squarespace 7.0 account, use the same email address and password you used previously.
 This adds your new trial site to a menu you can use to switch between sites.

 By default, your new site is private, and not visible to search engines or visitors.
 You'll make it public when your site is ready and you select a billing plan, at the end of this guide.

 Note: By signing up for a free trial, you agree to our Terms of Service.

 Squarespace 7.0 has a different interface than Squarespace 5.
-When you log into your site, you'll see your website on the right, and a panel area displaying the home menu on the left.
-Your website will have some pre-populated demo content, which you'll replace with your own content later on.
+When you log into your site, your website appears on the right, and a panel area displaying the Home menu on the left.
+Your website has some pre-populated demo content, which you'll replace with your own content later on.

 The left panel is where you make all the changes to your site's structure and style.
 We'll walk you through using it in the steps below.

-When you click one of the options in the Home Menu, it opens within the left panel.
-If you need to get back to the Home Menu quickly, double-click the navigation arrow above any panel.
+When you click an option in the Home menu, it opens in the left panel.
+You can also press the / key on your keyboard to search for any panel name.
+To get back to the Home menu, double-click the navigation arrow above any panel.

 You can import blogs, pages, comments, and galleries directly from your Squarespace 5 site into your Squarespace 7.0 site.